beginner137/hospital-readmission-prediction-model/README.md

-Project for Big Data Health Analytics CSE 6250
+Project for Big Data Health Analytics CSE 6250.

-The source data is ADMISSIONS.csv and NOTEEVENTS.csv from MIMIC III database
+The source data are ADMISSIONS.csv and NOTEEVENTS.csv from MIMIC III database